Who are we?

 We are passionate about all things geospatial, and we want to help your spatial data be used in the most effective way.
 Headed up by Nyall Dawson, spatial analyst and established member of the QGIS development community, North Road offers expert spatial analysis of your data, cartography, tailored enhancements and features to QGIS, training in QGIS, and assistance in transferring your business from expensive commercial GIS packages to open-source alternatives.
-North Road is currently owned and operated in Melbourne, Australia, however our clients are located around the world.
+North Road is currently owned and operated from the Sunshine Coast, Australia, however our clients are located around the world.

 So why choose us?